Classes for Actors & Performers in Boston

 • Class size is limited to 20 students.

-• Any student experiencing symptoms related to COVID-19 or the flu, including fever, cough, and congestion, is advised to contact us and please not attend class.
+• Any student experiencing symptoms of COVID-19 or the flu, including fever, cough, and congestion, is advised to contact us and please not attend class.

 Photo Credit: Clown & Physical Acting with Matthew Bretschneider, Commonwealth Shakespeare Company, Apprentice Training Program (2023)